paulwarren/nzde/dict/K/README.md

 ## koware

-n. ediBle raupo root(See koareare)
+n. ediBle raupo root (See koareare)

 ## kowhai

-n. <i>Sophora tetraptera, S. microphylla</i>, trees which grow mainly on river banks and the edges of forests and in gardens with a mass of bright yellow flowers in spring; aka yellow kowhai, New Zealand laburnum[ORIGIN: Maori](See also kowhai-ngutukaka, red kowhai)
+n. <i>Sophora tetraptera, S. microphylla</i>, trees which grow mainly on river banks and the edges of forests and in gardens with a mass of bright yellow flowers in spring; aka yellow kowhai, New Zealand laburnum [ORIGIN: Maori] (See also kowhai-ngutukaka, red kowhai)
 > [(1844) 1898 Hocken Contributions (A).]

 ## kowhai flower

 n. ?flower of the red kowhai/kaka beak